 If this happens, you have some options:

-- Contact the secretary of state: If your MCA provider is unresponsive or doesn’t process your request in a timely manner, you can visit your local secretary of state office and swear under oath that you’ve satisfied the debt.
+If your MCA provider is unresponsive or doesn’t process your request promptly, you can visit your local secretary of state office and swear under oath that you’ve satisfied the debt.
 You may also be asked to provide documentation to that effect.

 If the MCA UCC lien is on your business credit report and you’re still making payments, you can get rid of it by refinancing the debt with another lender.
 However, the new lender may place its own lien on your assets, so it may not make a difference in terms of your ability to get credit again in the future.